-English Composition II provides instruction and practice in the writing of six (6) formal, analytical essays, at least one of which is a research project using outside sources and/or references effectively and legally.
+English Composition II provides continued instruction and practice in the writing of at least four extended compositions or equivalent assignments of which at least one is a research project using outside sources and/or references effectively and legally.
 Additionally, English Composition II provides instruction in the development of analytical and critical reading skills in the composition process.
-English Composition II may include instruction and practice in library usage.
+English Composition II may include instruction and practice in library usage and information literacy.